iTsThermo/Rock-Paper-Scissors/README.md

-Simple Rock Paper Scissors using Javascript
+Simple Rock Paper Scissors played in the console using Javascript